opencpn-manuals/wxwidgets-observable/mainpage.md

 by using a new event type which can carry also a `std::shared_ptr`.

 \section Usage
-There are three use cases out of the box:
+There are three mechanisms available out of the box:

 - The EventVar mechanism depends on a variable which is visible on both the listener and notifying side.
 It is described in the